Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Side Effects of Opioid Painkillers (OxyContin®, Vicodin®, Percocet®, etc.)

 Opioids are one of the most addictive prescription drugs you can get your hands on.
-Many who develop an opioid dependence find themselves seeking prescription drug rehab to address and overcome it safely.
+Many who develop opioid dependence find themselves seeking prescription drug rehab to address and overcome it safely.

 These medications are Schedule II controlled substances due to their very high potential for addiction and dependence.
 Other names for these drugs include vikes, oxy, hydros, and white stuff.